Stability-AI/StableLM/README.md

 - Released initial set of StableLM-alpha models, with 3B and 7B parameters.
 15B and 30B models are on the way.
 Base models are released under [CC BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-- Try to chat with our 7B model, `StableLM-Tuned-Alpha-7B`, on [HuggingFace Spaces](https://huggingface.co/spaces/stabilityai/stablelm-tuned-alpha-chat).
+- Try to chat with our 7B model, `StableLM-Tuned-Alpha-7B`, on [Hugging Face Spaces](https://huggingface.co/spaces/stabilityai/stablelm-tuned-alpha-chat).

 ## Models